saad78t/sada/README.md

 - The main post displayed at the top.
 - The selected parent comment shown directly below the post, connected visually by a continuous vertical gray line linking the post author's avatar and the commenter's avatar.
 - Below the parent comment, a list of direct replies to this comment is displayed.
+- Direct replies are visually distinguished from the parent comment by using smaller sizes for the avatar, author name, text content, and action buttons.
+These size adjustments vary depending on the reply’s depth, so deeper replies appear slightly more compact to reflect the hierarchy.
 - Each direct reply includes:
   - The author's name.
   - A like button.